Graviton-Code-Editor/website/docs/dev/guides/building.md

 #### Building another linux installers

-If you want to build a specific linux package for your distro you can run:
+If you want to build a specific linux package for your linux distribution you can run:

 ```shell
 npm run build:your_extension